 Compare travel insurance quotes

 Ways to cope if you have to cancel your travel plans

 Canceling long-awaited travel plans is a bummer no matter the situation.
-Here are some ideas to help keep spirits as high as possible while we hope for the curve to flatten:
+Here are some ideas to help keep your spirits high at home:

 - Be a tourist in your own backyard.
 While the White House has advised against dining in restaurants and bars, many still offer takeout.
 And in cities like New York, establishments can even deliver alcoholic drinks.
 Not only can this add a little flavor to your quarantine days, it also helps support local businesses suffering from sudden closures.